Antipurity/webenv/docs/AGENTS.md

 Without spoiling the experience, WebEnv's `directScore(x)` can provide a goal distribution that is both complex enough to average out heuristics, and is aligned with humanity's interests.
 Have to apply that compute, though.
 Both human-compute, making it a standard practice, and machine-compute, learning it.

-Not mentioned: exploration, which in a sense *maximizes* loss through actions in addition to minimizing it, to offset exploitation and sample possibilities more uniformly.
-Could be useful.
-Could be supplanted by intermittent random-page transitions, and/or user-defined reward.
-Unclear right now.

-Moreover, some representation-simplicity encouragement such as [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) or `x[random.randrange(len(x)):]` could improve generalization.
-The narrative (4 words twice) was already too complex, no need for more details.
+Naturally, you can add anything you want to this base: exploration, [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf), etc.

-Additionally, arbitrary-goals might be enough to learn a consistent world model, making next-frame prediction unnecessary.
+Moreover, arbitrary-goals might be enough to learn a consistent world model, making next-frame prediction unnecessary.
 However, self-supervised learning builds the most stable yet accurate knowledge base for any goal to use, so, universe assimilator > general intelligence, probably.
 Unclear without compute and human endorsement of those arbitrary goals.

 Furthermore, remember that your agents are only as secure as the hardware+software stack that they are built on, which is [very ](https://cromwell-intl.com/cybersecurity/hardware.html)[unsafe](https://owasp.org/www-community/vulnerabilities/).
-Write secure code, people; if possible, isolate browsers launched by WebEnv in a VM or on another machine.
+Write secure code, people; if possible, isolate `webenv.browser`s in a VM or on another machine.

 ## Conclusion